Meduza revisit the classic “Tell Me Why” by Axwell & Steve Angello.

 Currently, Simon Green, aka Bonobo, is on a major world tour that spans four continents.
 Last June alone he performed four times at the legendary Glastonbury Festival (UK) within only 24 hours.
 He also headlined the Warehouse Project as well as the Lost Village Festival in the UK, performed at Sonar Barcelona and Fuji Rock Festival in Japan and will start his North American tour with full band on September 19, which will take him to New York and Los Angeles, among other places.

-Tagged as: new music, Outlier, Bonobo.
+Tagged as: Bonobo, new music, Outlier.

 DJ | MUSIC CURATOR & SELECTOR | PODCAST MAKER | BLOGGER Professional online interpreneur.
 Coffee practitioner.
 Electronic music culture maven.
 Total music guru.
 Infuriatingly humble problem solver.
 Food & sports fanatic.